Original Caprese Cake. All the family secrets, explained step by step.

 Notes

-I dedicate this recipe to my beloved sister Nichi, who went to Heaven in 2019, and celebrated every birthday with this cake on December 10.
+I dedicate this recipe to my beloved sister Nichi, who flew to Heaven in 2019, and on December 10th celebrated every birthday with this cake.

-To weigh the ingredients of my preparations, I use this handy digital kitchen scale, with a large removable bowl, tare function, and built-in timer, available on Amazon at a great price. #adv
+To weigh the ingredients of my preparations, I use this practical digital kitchen scale, with a wide removable bowl, tare function, and built-in timer.

-To perfectly whip the mixtures, I use my Titanium Chef Patissier XL stand mixer with EasyWarm 7L bowl, integrated scale, illuminated bowl, and blender, a faithful kitchen ally for kneading, weighing, whipping, cooking, chopping, and pasteurizing eggs.
+To work the dough effortlessly, I use my Titanium Chef Patissier XL stand mixer with illuminated 7L bowl, 1400 W power, integrated scale, and blender, a faithful ally in the kitchen for: kneading, weighing, whipping, cooking, chopping, melting chocolate, pasteurizing eggs.

-To chop the almonds, I use either the large food processor included with my Kenwood stand mixer mentioned above, or the very handy chopper accessory of my Braun MultiQuick 7 Hand Blender, which you can purchase at a special price on Amazon by clicking HERE. #adv
+To chop the almonds, I use either the large food processor included with my Kenwood stand mixer mentioned above, or the very handy chopping accessory of my Braun MultiQuick 7 Hand Blender.

-To melt chocolate in a bain-marie, I use this dedicated bain-marie pot, made of steel, suitable for induction cooktops. #adv
+To melt the chocolate in a bain-marie I use this dedicated bain-marie pot, in steel, suitable for induction cooktops.

-The caprese cake is baked in a conical aluminum mold which is also used for pastieras.
+The caprese cake is baked in the conical aluminum pan which is also used for pastiere.

 FAQ (Questions and Answers)